When Love Becomes Infrastructure

 Every installment answers three questions.

-Legacy in Motion exists because time is not neutral.
+Time is not neutral.
 What is not guided drifts.
 What is not maintained decays.

-And what is not protected does not last.
+What is not protected does not last.

 This is responsibility practiced with intention.
 This is family treated as infrastructure.